AdobeDocs/experience-manager-cloud-service.en/help/journey-headless/localization/translate-content.md

 To create a translation project:

 1. Navigate to **Navigation** -&gt; **Assets** -&gt; **Files**.
 Remember that headless content in AEM is stored as assets known as Content Fragments.
-1. Select the English (or language master) of your project.
+1. Select the language root of your project.
 In this case we have selected `/content/dam/wknd/en`.
 1. Tap or click the rail selector and show the **References** panel.
 1. Tap or click on **Language Copies**.
 1. Check the **Language Copies** checkbox.